-1. Report to the police
+1. Tell the police

 This site gives you all the information needed to report the theft to your local police force online.
-Alternatively you can call 101 to report a bike theft over the phone.
+Alternatively, you can call 101 to report a bike theft over the phone.

 When reporting the theft provide as much info as possible, such as:

-- Photos of the bike
+- Pictures of your bike

 Once you’ve reported the theft to the police you can now contact your insurance provider, this could be a specialist cycle provider or your home insurer.

-If you still haven't replaced the bike, try reaching out to the cycling community and ask for help to spread the word.
-There are a whole host of Facebook groups such as, Stolen Bikes in the UK, Stolen Bikes in London, and Find Stolen Bikes, where people will be able to assist with your search.
+There are loads of Facebook groups such as, Stolen Bikes in the UK, Stolen Bikes in London, and Find Stolen Bikes, where people will be able to assist with your search.
 Stolen Bikes UK is also a great website with a huge database of stolen bicycles.